AlgoDM-Fall2023-Team5/Assignment-1--Team-5/Readme.md

 ### Additional Information

-📚 Dataset Information and Table Schema: You can find dataset information and table schema here.
+📚 Dataset Information and Table Schema: You can find dataset information and table schema [here](http://tpc.org/tpc_documents_current_versions/pdf/tpc-ds_v3.2.0.pdf).

-⚠️ Note:
+⚠️ Note: Certain columns may not be suitable for plotting due to the absence of a sufficient amount of data, leading to potential issues with data visualization or graphical representation

 👩‍💻 Developed by Team-5
+🤝Contributions: